pilight/pilight/docs/source/configuration/settings.rst

    { "smtp-user": "...@....com" }

 The smtp-user requires a valid e-mail address.
 This e-mail address is used to validate the account details at the e-mail provider.

+.. versionchanged:: 8.0 Allow any string for smtp-user

+The smtp-user can be any string, and doesn't have to be an valid e-mail address anymore.

 .. _smtp-password:
 .. rubric:: smtp-password